nodejs/node/doc/api/diagnostics_channel.md

 A TracingChannel is a collection of several diagnostics\_channels representing specific points in the execution lifecycle of a single traceable action.
-The behaviour is split into five diagnostics\_channels consisting of `start`, `end`, `asyncStart`, `asyncEnd`, and `error`.
+The behavior is split into five diagnostics\_channels consisting of `start`, `end`, `asyncStart`, `asyncEnd`, and `error`.
 A single traceable action will share the same event object between all events, this can be helpful for managing correlation through a weakmap.